A Taste of Riebeek Kasteel

 Other activities in the town

 There’s a number of restaurants and cafes to feast at.
-Not to mention the array of small town activities.
-I complied a list of a few places to visit, eat and stay at that will certainly help you on your way through the town:
+Not to mention the array of small-town activities.
+I compiled a list of a few places to visit, eat and stay at that will certainly help you on your way through the town: